-However, not all Endpoints can consume this number of invalidation operations without backpressure.
-And so, for performance reasons, the number of invalidate operations that should be outstanding in an Endpoint at one time might be less.
+However, not all Endpoints can consume this number of invalidation operations without back pressure.
+For performance reasons, the number of invalidate operations that should be outstanding in an Endpoint at one time might be less.

-A PCIe RPs indicates in DTI_ATS_CONDIS_REQ.TOK_INV_GNT how many invalidation messages it can accept without giving backpressure on the DTI interface.
+A PCIe RPs indicates in DTI_ATS_CONDIS_REQ.TOK_INV_GNT how many invalidation messages it can accept without giving back pressure on the DTI interface.
 It should buffer these locally so that the DTI interface is not stalled waiting for an Endpoint to progress an invalidation.